 Farmers emeritus, sharing knowledge, ignorance & experience with receptive hearts and minds.
-For consultations or conversations regarding ORGANIC & NATURAL SYSTEMS AGRICULTURE phone (559) 673.9058
+For consultations or conversations regarding ORGANIC & NATURAL SYSTEMS AGRICULTURE fill out our interest form.

 It has been said that “a job well done brings honor to the task and satisfaction to the soul.”
 Our 37-year career in production agriculture was marked by an endeavor to present a product superior to conventional produce in flavor, appearance, and ecological costs.
 Additionally, we took pride in produce grown, harvested and shipped with more care and attention to detail than many large-scale organic operations.